 - respiratory infections, such as a cold, flu, or sinus infection

 People with symptoms such as shortness of breath, wheezing, or coughing should seek help from an asthma specialist.
-This will help them determine what is triggering their symptoms.
-However, it may take longer to work out what is causing nonallergic asthma.
+They will help them determine why their symptoms are happening.
+However, this may take longer with nonallergic asthma, where there is no clear trigger.

 To manage their symptoms, they should also take any prescribed medication as a specialist directs.

 In seasonal asthma, symptoms flare up in certain conditions or at particular times of the year.

 For example, a person with seasonal asthma may notice that symptoms are worse or only present during:

 - hay fever season, when pollen levels are at their highest

 - cold or hot weather, thunderstorms, and sudden changes in temperature

 - days when air pollution is worse, such as still, cold days